-Choosing to work with film cameras for my projects (since 2017) fits perfectly to my vision.
-I really embrace the limitations and simplicity of the gear.
+Choosing to work with film cameras for my projects (since 2017) fits nicely to my vision.
+I embrace the limitations and simplicity of the gear.
 That’s an opportunity for me to slow down and be more creative.
 Of course I am a fan of the unique look that film produces: It’s far from being perfect:.
 It’s charismatic and distinctive.
 So is life.

 If you like what I do and want to support me,